Book

 Nature has a way of putting things in perspective.
 We've heard it before that getting outdoors is medicine for the mind, body, and soul.
 However, it's important to remember that Big Bear is home to many wildlife species and we share our wilderness with them.

-During your stay in Big Bear - in town or on the trails - you're likely to spot critters like squirrels, chipmunks, and rabbits who pose little threat and are quick to scamper off at the sight of us humans.
-Rarely, you may spot larger wildlife like bears, mountain lions, and rattlesnakes who are equally averse to humans but can pose a real danger if threatened or afraid.
+During your stay in Big Bear - in town or on the trails - you're likely to spot squirrels, chipmunks, and rabbits who pose little threat and are quick to scamper off at the sight of humans.
+Rarely, you may spot animals like bears, mountain lions, and rattlesnakes who are equally averse to humans but can pose a real danger if threatened or afraid.
+Keep reading for info on handling wildlife sightings.

-• Do Not Feed Wild Animals (it's when animals stop fearing humans that dangerous accidents occur)
+• Do Not Feed Wild Animals (when animals stop fearing humans, dangerous accidents can occur)

-• Do Not Approach Wild Animals (or allow children to chase creatures like rabbits and birds)
+• Do Not Approach Wild Animals (or allow children to chase critters like rabbits and birds)

 • Do Not Leave Children and Pets Unattended